BNPI-DHTE/server-backup/readme.md

 detailed below.

-To run the application, move to the application folder, enter the `python3 backup.py settings.json` or `python3 backup.py settings.json`command in terminal.
+To run the application, move to the application folder, enter the `python3 main.py settings.json` or `python main.py settings.json`command in terminal, depending on your python installation and/or operating system.
 In this case, the settings.json file will be in the application's folder.

+## Features

+- configuration via json
+- can work with multiple configurations
+- filter files by extensions
+- gzip, bzip2 or lzma output
+- logging to file

 ## Configuration file